 2. Set the context

 Once you have your supporting documentation available, use it to frame up the discussion around your risk management plan.
-Specifically, take the project description and objectives from the project charter and use them to outline the business value of the project and the negative impacts that would result should the project fail.
+Take the project description and objectives from the project charter and use them to outline the business value of the project and the negative impacts that would result should the project fail.

 3. Decide with your team how to identify and assess risks